 Designed for collaboration — and for perishables

 Many platforms were designed to keep an eye on trackers.
 Others to track hard assets.
 Transparent Path was designed specifically for cold chain products, and for collaborative business relationships.
-We saw the shortcomings of other platforms and spent much of 2020 designing a platform to address these issues — allowing partners to work together to keep food safe and fresh.
+We saw the shortcomings of other platforms and spent much of 2020 designing a platform to address these issues — allowing partners to work together to keep food fresh – and margins high.

 See how real-time visibility will benefit your operations — and bottom line.